grid-control/grid-control/docs/config.rst

     Specify script that is executed when grid-control is exited

 * ``on finish type`` = <enum: EXECUTABLE|COMMAND> (Default: 'executable')
-    Specifiy the type of command
+    Specify the type of command

 * ``on output`` = <command or path> (Default: '')
     Specify script that is executed when the job output is retrieved

 * ``on output type`` = <enum: EXECUTABLE|COMMAND> (Default: 'executable')
-    Specifiy the type of command
+    Specify the type of command

 * ``on status`` = <command or path> (Default: '')
     Specify script that is executed when the job status changes

 * ``on status type`` = <enum: EXECUTABLE|COMMAND> (Default: 'executable')
-    Specifiy the type of command
+    Specify the type of command

 * ``on submit`` = <command or path> (Default: '')
     Specify script that is executed when a job is submitted

 * ``on submit type`` = <enum: EXECUTABLE|COMMAND> (Default: 'executable')
-    Specifiy the type of command
+    Specify the type of command

 * ``script timeout`` = <duration hh[:mm[:ss]]> (Default: 00:00:20)
     Specify the maximal script runtime after which the script is aborted